ThatChocolateGuy/Certitrack/README.md

 <sub>Note: Refresh page if app doesn't load correctly the first time.</sub>

 ## BUGS:
+- Please create an issue or pull request for this README if you find any

 ## NEW FEATURES TO ADD:
 - edit customer name freely for redeemed certificate